Nori's Fundamental Group over a non Algebraically Closed Field: Introduction

+\begin{cor} (See \ref{AP}).
+If either $X=\A_{{k}}^n$ with $k$ is a field of characteristic 0 \textit{or} $X$ is a complete rational variety over an arbitrary field $k$, then the canonical map is an isomorphism.
+In other words, any finite flat torsor over $X$ descends uniquely to $k$. \end{cor}

+As we will see in \ref{geometricfundamentalgroup}, there are two geometric fundamental group schemes corresponding to this arithmetic fundamental group scheme.
+Here is the fundamental sequence with respect to the other geometric fundamental group scheme.

-\begin{prop} Let $X$ be a scheme geometrically connected separable over a field $k$, $\bar{x}\in X(\bar{k})$ be a geometric point, then there is a natural sequence of $\bar{k}$-group schemes It is a complex, surjective on the right, injective on the left when $k$ is perfect, but it is in general not exact in the middle for $I=N,E,L$. \end{prop}
+\begin{thm} (See \S 4).
+Let $X$ be a scheme geometrically connected separable over a field $k$, $\bar{x}\in X(\bar{k})$ be a geometric point, then there is a natural sequence of $\bar{k}$-group schemes It is a complex, always exact on the right, exact on the left when $k$ is perfect and $X$ is q.s. and q.c., but it is in general not exact in the middle for $I=N,E,L$. \end{thm}

+In the end we apply our discussions to construct a possibly smaller subset $\sect_{\sim}^N(k,X)$ of the full set of section classes of the fundamental exact sequence of the \'etale fundamental group (see pp. \ref{Nori section}).
+In fact this subset contains all the "geometric sections", i.e. those sections which come from the rational points of $X$.
+Thus if one expect that there is a one-to-one correspondence between the rational points and the section classes, then a priori one should expect a one-to-one correspondence between the rational points and $\sect_{\sim}^N(k,X)$.
+Therefore, we formulate this possibly weaker version of the section conjecture (\ref{reform conj}).
+Indeed this formulation has an advantage when one deals with the problem in characteristic $p>0$ (see \ref{char p}).

 {\bf Acknowledgments:} I would like to express my deepest gratitude to my Ph.D advisor H\'el\`ene Esnault for leading me into this beautiful $\pi_1$ world, supporting my career and influencing me from her work.
 I thank my friend Jilong Tong for a lot of extremely constructive discussions.
-I also thank M.Romagny, A.Vistoli and G.Zalamansky for their interest and helpful discussions.
+I also thank M. Romagny, A. Vistoli, G. Zalamansky for their interest and helpful discussions, and O. Wittenberg for very useful comments on the last section of this paper.